YuehWenn/HSR-Fix/README.md

 And it can be compatible with many games with minimum modification required.

 (This tool is still in public beta test developing)

+We use BasiCheck.ini to manually check VertexShader in different games, because global check is hard to debug and cause FPS decrease problem.
 # Environment
 Python 3.7.9 or later.
 (PyCharm Community)